CodyMarkix/PyZ-shell/README.md

 ## Platform support

-This being a Python script, it's able to work on basically anything that can run a python intrepreter.
+This being a Python app, it's able to work on basically anything that can run a python intrepreter.
 So

 - Windows
 - MacOS